SenseNet/docs.sensenet.com/content/api-docs/querying/02-field.md

 ```

-In the following example you can see that if you simply use a verb as a possible value of a choice field it will search for it as a choice option's text, in this case for 'British shorthair' cats.
+In the following example you can see that if you simply use a verb as a possible value of a choice field it will search for it as a choice option's text, in this case for 'Internal audit' memos.

 <tab category="querying" article="query-by-field" example="byChoiceLocalized" />